-Please note the following tips related to attaching files to your application, especially the requirement that applicants only include read-only, non-modifiable .PDF files in their application:
+Please note the following tips related to attaching files to your application:

-- Ensure that you attach .PDF files only for any attachments to your application, and they must be in a read-only, non-modifiable format.
-PDF files are the only Education approved file type accepted as detailed in the Federal Register application notice.
-Applicants must submit individual .PDF files only when attaching files to their application.
-Specifically, the Department will not accept any attachments that contain files within a file, such as PDF Portfolio files, or an interactive or fillable .PDF file.
-Any attachments uploaded that are not .PDF files or are password protected files will not be read. - Grants.gov cannot process an application that includes two or more files that have the same name within a grant submission.
+- When you submit your application electronically, you must upload any narrative sections and all other attachments to your application as files in either Portable Document Format (PDF) or Microsoft Word.
+Although applicants have the option of uploading any narrative sections and all other attachments to their application in either PDF or Microsoft Word, we recommend applicants submit all documents as read-only flattened PDFs, meaning any fillable PDF files must be saved and submitted as non-fillable PDF files and not as interactive or fillable PDF files, to better ensure applications are processed in a more timely, accurate, and efficient manner.
+If you choose to submit your application in Microsoft Word, you may do so using any version of Microsoft Word (i.e., a document ending in a .doc or .docx extension).
+If you upload a file type other than PDF or Microsoft Word or if you submit a password-protected file, we will be unable to review that material.
+Please note that this will likely result in your application not being considered for funding.
+The Department will not convert material from other formats to PDF or Microsoft Word. - After you electronically submit your application, you will receive from Grants.gov an automatic notification of receipt that contains a Grants.gov tracking number.
+Grants.gov also will notify you automatically by email if your application met all of the Grants.gov validation requirements or if there were any errors (such as submission of your application by someone other than a registered AOR, issues with your DUNS number, or inclusion of an attachment with a file name that contains special characters).
+You will be given an opportunity to correct any errors and resubmit, but you must still meet the deadline for submission of your application. - Grants.gov cannot process an application that includes two or more files that have the same name within a grant submission.
 Therefore, each file uploaded to your application package should have a unique file name. - When attaching files, applicants should follow the guidelines established by Grants.gov on the size and content of file names.
 Uploaded file names must be fewer than 50 characters, and, in general, applicants should not use any special characters.
 However, Grants.gov does allow for the following UTF-8 characters when naming your attachments: A-Z, a-z, 0-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semi colon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign.
 Applications submitted that do not comply with the Grants.gov guidelines will be rejected at Grants.gov and not forwarded to the Department. - Applicants should limit the size of their file attachments.
 Documents submitted that contain graphics and/or scanned material often greatly increase the size of the file attachments and can result in difficulties opening the files.
 For reference, the average discretionary grant application package with all attachments is less than 5 MB.
 Therefore, you may want to check the total size of your package before submission.